fstjohn-aops/ec2-instance-controls/README.md

 - add logic to make sure users can't just spam it with power state changes
    - like what happens if it's in "stopping"
 - make it so it dynamically loads the data (just use a database?)
+- make sure the server is running a "production WSGI server" instead